 Read the fine print, and you’ll find out why you shouldn’t be using your laptop on your lap or carrying your smartphone in your pocket.

-In fact, this is exactly why the California Department of Public Health has issued a warning for cell phones.
+In fact, this is precisely why the California Department of Public Health has issued a warning for cell phones.

 The California Cell Phone EMF Radiation Warning, Explained